 Jin remembers the snowy day in November 2010 when she was working at her computer and felt sharp pain run through her body.
 “I thought I was having a heart attack,” she recalls.
 Jin visited the nearest emergency room, and a CT scan showed a lump on her lung.

 Her doctor referred her to oncologist Dr. Abraham Chachoua at Perlmutter Cancer Center’s Lung Cancer Center, who diagnosed her with stage IV non-small cell lung cancer.
 Jin, who immigrated to New York City in 1992 from China, was surprised by the diagnosis because she had always been healthy, had no family history of lung cancer, and was a nonsmoker.
-Though nonsmokers can also be diagnosed with lung cancer, cigarette smoking is the biggest risk factor, accounting for almost 80 percent of all lung cancers.
+Though nonsmokers can also be diagnosed with lung cancer, cigarette smoking is the biggest risk factor and accounts for a majority of lung cancers.

 Based on the genetic test results from a biopsy, Dr. Chachoua prescribed a targeted drug for her specific genetic mutation.
 At first, Jin experienced side effects such as fatigue and loss of appetite.
 She also struggled with the emotional challenges of a cancer diagnosis.
 But Dr. Chachoua and his team provided the reassurance she needed.